mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 - common and Java module settings regarding Java classes and Java source files
 - IDEA plugins referenced by a module

-These directories or jar files are recursively scanned for *.mpl* (languages), *.msd* (solutions), and *.devkit* (devkit) files.
+These directories or JAR files are recursively scanned for *.mpl* (languages), *.msd* (solutions), and *.devkit* (devkit) files.
 If found, the corresponding content is added to the modules pool.

 ## Java classpath versus relations

 The various settings on models and modules specify both the Java classpath and the relations of a model.
-However, these settings affect classpath and relations in a different way.
+However, these settings affect classpath and relations differently.
 As a rule of thumb, the classpath has all Java classes reachable through any kind of relation.
 The Classpath is populated generously.

 On the contrary, the relations are populated reluctantly, for example, they need to be specified explicitly.